gregorriegler/gregorriegler.github.io/_drafts/2023-01-10-solo-programming-considered-bad.md

 Communication is a challenge, but a skill we can improve with practice.
 Speak slowly and use simple language.
 Use metaphors and pick people up where they are.
+When starting out with a new ensemble, it's common to feel slow at first.
+This is a normal as the ensemble gets to know each other and establishes a shared understanding.
+After some time you should experience a boost in productivity.
+The duration of this initial phase can vary, it could be as short as a few minutes or as long as an hour.

 ### So, it's all About Human Interaction
-Treat each other with [kindness, consideration and respect](https://www.youtube.com/watch?v=oq42E51Ufnk).
+Treat each other with kindness, consideration and respect[^1].
 Make people feel safe to contribute, and welcome all forms of contribution, including questions.
 Reward a contribution, especially if it makes the person feel unsure.
 It is perfectly fine not to know something or not to "get it".